envoyproxy/data-plane-api/STYLE.md

 * For protos that are [frozen](https://www.envoyproxy.io/docs/envoy/latest/configuration/overview/v2_overview#status),
   the following guidelines are followed:

-  * Fields should never be re-indexed.
+  * Fields should not be renumbered or have their types changed.
 This is standard proto development procedure.
-  * Fields should never be **renamed**.
+  * Fields should not be **renamed**.
 This is stricter than standard proto development procedure in the sense that it does not break binary wire format.
-However, it **does** break loading of YAML/JSON into protos.
+However, it **does** break loading of YAML/JSON into protos as well as text protos.
 Since we consider YAML/JSON to be first class inputs, we must not change field names.
   * If fields are deleted, the following syntax should be put in their place:

   ```proto